 Compare published prices for hospital Emergency Room visits, for all 14 hospitals in VT.
-Average is $247 to $1359 per visit, depending on level of complexity.
+Average is $288 to $1534 per visit, depending on level of complexity.
 Both facility and physician charges are shown - an amazing show of leadership in price transparency.
 Prices do NOT include lab tests, imaging tests or procedures during the ER visit.
-Prices are good from October 2011 to September 2012
+Prices were good from October 2013 to September 2014; still awaiting new prices

 Find average price PAID for 30 common healthcare services, including hospitalizations (maternity), outpatient xray/imaging, CT and MRI tests; colonoscopy, mammogram; inpatient or ambulatory surgery (e.g. hernia, gall bladder, knee replacement, tonsillectomy, kidney stones); and ER or office visits.
 Shows facility cost PLUS the surgeon or other physician fees.
 Each service shows the average allowed amount that you or your insurance plan paid in 2012.
 More comprehensive than most pricing information.
 From Virginia Health Information (VHI), updated Dec.
 2013